smikitky/node-multi-integer-range/README.md

 Most functions take one or two **normalized** `MultiIntegerRange`s as shown above to work correctly.
 To produce a valid normalized `MultiIntegerRange`, you can use `normalize()`, `parse()`, or `initialize()`.
 You can also write a normalized `MultiIntegerRange` by hand as shown above.

-`normalize(data?: number | (number | Range)[])` creates a normalized `MultiIntegerRange` from a single integer or an unsorted array of integers/`Range`s.
-This and `initialize` are the only functions that can safely take an unsorted array.
+`normalize(data?: number | Iterable<number | Range>)` creates a normalized `MultiIntegerRange` from a single integer or an unsorted array/iterable of integers/`Range`s.
+This and `initialize` are the only functions that can safely take unsorted range data.
 Do not pass unnormalized range data to other functions.

 <!-- prettier-ignore -->
 ```ts